Buddhism in Southeast Asia

 Textbooks on Buddhism offer different balances of historical and ethnographic detail, and their textual emphases vary somewhat according to authors’ research interests.
 Few textbooks focus solely on Southeast Asian Buddhism.
 Swearer 2010 is an up-to-date and influential work, although Lester 1973 deserves attention despite its age.
-Several of the strongest textbooks treating Buddhism more broadly contain useful treatments of aspects of Buddhist thought and practice in Southeast Asia: Gethin 1998, Gombrich 2006, Harvey 1990, and Robinson, et al. 1996.
-Berkwitz 2006 is useful for its focus on modern Southeast Asian Buddhism.
+Several of the strongest textbooks treating Buddhism more broadly contain useful treatments of aspects of Buddhist thought and practice in Southeast Asia: Gethin 1998; Gombrich 2006; Harvey 2013; and Robinson, et al. 1996.
+Berkwitz 2006 and Crosby 2014 are useful for their foci on modern Southeast Asian Buddhism, generally, while Harris 2005, Holt 2017, and McDaniel 2011 provide sustained analyses of Buddhism in specific Southeast Asian countries.
 Wijayaratna 1990, while not strictly a textbook, is a suitable companion text for the monastic sections of the other works presented in this section.

 Berkwitz, Stephen C., ed.
 Buddhism in World Cultures: Comparative Perspectives.
 Santa Barbara, CA: ABC-CLIO, 2006.

 Includes four substantial essays on Buddhism in Southeast Asia by 21st-century scholars, with a particular focus on modernization and colonialism.